iRODS Access Tickets

 Warning

-Anyone with the URL and network access to your iRODS server can access these collections regardless of their project roles.
+Anyone with the URL and network access to your iRODS server can access these files regardless of their project roles.
 Care should be taken in what is shared publicly and to whom tickets are provided.

 Browsing Access Tickets